chadwhitacre/openpath/2024/history/index.md

 for every company.
 We want to recognize and encourage alternative approaches that also combine safety for developers with safety for companies.

-But why make it a new brand, Fair Source?
+But why adopt a new term, Fair Source?
 Why is Free and Open Source Software (FOSS) not sufficient?
 FOSS is safe for developers, surely.
 Open Source is known and loved by practically the whole developer community.
 Is it really unsafe for companies sharing their core products?

 ### The Limitations of FOSS for Core Products